 The Board will occasionally establish a non-executive building project group to act as a sounding board for building projects, as in the case of the Tate Modern Project Board and Millbank Development Committee.

 The project groups report to the Board of Trustees, but will also report to the relevant site Council (see below) on project progress, and to the Finance and Operations Committee on project finance.
 A Building Project Group acts as an advisory group to staff and the Board and has no decision-making authority.

-Tate Britain, Tate Modern, Tate Liverpool and Tate St Ives Councils
+Tate Britain, Tate Modern, Tate Liverpool and Tate St Ives Advisory Councils

-The Board has established a Council for each of its four galleries.
-The Councils are a source of independent expert advice for the gallery directors.
+The Board has established an Advisory Council for each of its four galleries.
+The Advisory Councils are a source of independent expert advice for the gallery directors.
 They represent gallery stakeholders (artists, Tate Members, local community, local authorities, visitors and so on).